How to Complete the Canje Process in Mexico

 • Paper FMMs are still being used at the majority of land border crossings.
 There is a slightly different process if you are entering by foot at the CBX bridge in Tijuana.

-Step 2 – Gather required documents and copies: You will need to prepare your documents before applying to finalize your residency.
+Step 2 – Gather Required Documents and Copies: You will need to prepare your documents before applying to finalize your residency.
 These include, but not limited to:

 • Completed application form: Complete the Formato Para Solicitar Trámite Migratorio de Estancia form (image below) and this can be completed online at INM’s website.
 This general application form is used for the majority of immigration processes/procedures with INM.